nlt-python/UCM_CatTracks_Simulator/README.md

 * matplotlib

-## Project Description
+## Data & EDA
 The data is primarily located in two xlxs workbooks containing ridership information from February 2019 and October 2018.
 Data from these months were selected since they are one of the few months during the school session in which buses run regularly and are not affected by holidays or the winter or summer breaks.

 Each of these workbooks contain data on more than 12 bus lines on separate spreadsheets.
 As an early stage proof of concept, capacity and wait times will only be simulated for four bus lines.
 These lines were selected based on number of stops, weekday operation to cater to student need to take the bus to attend classes, and these lines being the ones students have expressed issues with.
 The main goal is to gain insight on which bus stops are most affected by upscaling ridership.

-Some assumptions in the model:
-- students do not exit the bus until they arrive on campus
-- student wait times are averaged according to the number of students getting on the bus at a particular stop divided by the difference in time it takes for the previous and current bus to arrive at the desired stop.
-- model used scheduled bus stop arrival times

-## Project Approach/Results

-1. The data was imported into pandas and cleaned.
+The data was imported into pandas and cleaned.
 Cleaning was required since the ridership spreadsheets contained:
 - inconsistent data such as variation in bus stop naming conventions between bus lines
 - mispelling of bus stop names
 - cells with Nan data
-   - random columns filled with "0"
-   - random rows filled with "0"
+- random columns and rows filled with "0"
 - time data of varying type
 - multi-indexed data
 - equivalent data between spreadsheets entered into incongruent cells

 ![Map of C2 Express Line (adapted from UC Merced)](https://github.com/nlt-python/UCM_CatTracks_Simulator/blob/master/Inked_c2_map.jpg)

 The bus stop on campus is at the Student Activities and Athletics Center (SAAC) and is the stop immediately after Arrow Wood Drive.
 Since the simulation is only interested in student wait times as they travel to campus, only data associated with bus stops headed toward campus is retained.

-2. Bar graphs were made using matplotlib to explore ridership as a function of bus stop and time.
+Bar graphs were made using matplotlib to explore ridership as a function of bus stop and time.

 ![October 2018 bus load data](https://github.com/nlt-python/UCM_CatTracks_Simulator/blob/master/Oct-2018-plot.png)